la2050/archive/about.markdown

 This website is a collection of information about the organizations, about their projects, and in some cases videos that highlight their work.

-It is our hope that you’ll use the Idea Archive to discover local organizations doing great work in Los Angeles, be inspired by their ideas, and find ways to get involved.
+It is our hope that you’ll use the Ideas Archive to discover local organizations doing great work in Los Angeles, be inspired by their ideas, and find ways to get involved.

 ## How to use the archive